Schertz Photography School & Studio

 • Snacks and water

-If unsure about your equipment, please ask the instructor (email below) and remember your local camera store rents equipment.
+If you are unsure about your equipment, please ask the instructor (email below), and remember that your local camera store rents equipment.

 Audience

 This is geared towards all skill levels.
-The concepts covered are "advanced" but will be presented in a way that any photographer can follow along and will be able to make star trails after the class.
-More advanced students will learn advanced tricks and tips for making and post processing star trails.
+The concepts covered are "advanced," but they will be presented in a way that any photographer can follow along with.
+After the class, students will be able to make star trails.
+More advanced students will learn advanced tricks and tips for making and post-processing star trails.

 Schedule and Format

 This is a hands-on, excursion-based class.
-The first 90 minutes of class are spent in the classroom going over the night sky orientation and learning the various steps to make a star trail.
-After the classroom portion, the class will drive to our hands on location at a private location.
+The first 90 minutes of class are spent in the classroom reviewing the night sky orientation and learning the various steps to make a star trail.
+After the classroom portion, the class will drive to our hands-on location at a private location.
 Students will then make star trails on their own with the help of the instructor.

 To sign up for this class